Two Bodies in the Lab: Plot

-Booth arrives just in time shooting Kenton and saving Brennan from certain death.
-Following the events, Booth returns to the hospital, and the episode closes with Brennan canceling her date in order to spend time with Booth as he recovers, and the two watch The Grapes of Wrath.
+Booth arrives just in time, shooting Kenton and saving Brennan from certain death.
+Following the events, Booth returns to the hospital, and the episode closes with Brennan canceling her date in order to spend time with him as he recovers.
+The two watch The Grapes of Wrath.

 Production

 During the scene where Booth and Brennan dance to Foreigner's "Hot Blooded", both David Boreanaz, playing Booth, and Emily Deschanel, playing Brennan, wore earphones.
 However, during filming, one of them fell off Boreanaz.
 According to Boreanaz in the episode's audio commentary, he admitted that he remembered his words from the script, but struggled to remember them while in the car scenes, so he put the script on the dashboard to remind him what to say next.

 Music

 The episode featured the following music: